edgexfoundry-holding/device-gps/README.md

 $ make build
 ```

-6. If you previoulsy ran the device service with the sample data, you need to remove the old device service from the database as well as all the associated readings.
+6. If you previously ran the device service with the sample data, you need to remove the old device service from the database as well as all the associated readings.
  The easiest way to do this, if you don't have any other critical data in the database, is to simple clean it with a script provided by EdgeX.
 From anywhere on your machine (while EdgeX is running):

 ```
 $ wget https://raw.githubusercontent.com/edgexfoundry/developer-scripts/master/clean_mongo.js